EmanuelAlmirante/Object-Oriented-Programming/README.md

 Go to the folder /bin/, open a terminal and run the commands **sh runtests.sh** and **sh runtests-ef.sh**, to run the automatic tests.

-The message **Done.** will appear if both automatic tests execute correctly.
+The message **Done.** will appear after each test, if the tests execute correctly.